mg878/PoW_model/README.md

 `HCV_JC69_*.txt`: Contains the inferred MCC distance tree, XML and log files for the HCV samples using the JC69 substitution model.

-`HCV_GTR_*.txt`: Contains the inferred MCC time tree and log file for the HCV samples using the GTR+G4 substitution model.
+`HCV_GTR_*.txt`: Contains the inferred MCC time tree, XML and log file for the HCV samples using the GTR+G4 substitution model.

 `HCV_alignments.FST`: Contains the HCV alignments.